Why is compound investing in a pension so powerful?

 The earlier you start investing, the sooner you could start to earn interest or dividends and start seeing compounding work for you.

 For example, if at age 30 you start saving 12% of a £30,000 salary, your pension would be worth around £202,000 at age 67.
-If you don’t start a pension until age 45 and pay in the same amount (12% of a £30,000 salary) you would only build a pension worth around £101,000 by age 67.
+If you don’t start a pension until age 45 and pay in the same amount (12% of a £30,000 salary), you would build a pension worth only around £101,000 by age 67.

 These figures take account of inflation and show the buying power of your pension in today's money.
 They assume a growth rate of 5%, charges of 1.5%, and that your salary (and so pension contributions) increases by 3% a year.

-If you choose to invest, your money also has more time to grow, and benefit from the phenomenon that is compound investing.
-Remember though, investments could fall as well as rise in value, so you could get back less than you invest.
+If you choose to invest, your money also has more time to grow and benefit from the phenomenon that is compound investing.
+Remember, though, investments could fall as well as rise in value, so you could get back less than you invest.

 How much should I pay into my pension?